Welcome the the FAQ, a place where you ask and we've already answered!

 Every time Minecraft updates, new items get added, renamed, relocated, changed, you get the idea.
 For minecraft to be able to distinguish between versions you also need to change your pack_format depending on your Minecraft version.
 The main utility of this website was to make porting pack to and form versions bafore 1.13 a lot easier, seeing as if I wanted to update a 1.12.2 pack to 1.20.1, I would have to rename over 2000 files manually!

-First off, the pack.mcmeta file gets replaced with a manifest.json file.
-These both work in a similar way, just uniquely for your version.
-Once that has been done and configured, almost every single folder and file in your pack has to be renamed so that Minecraft Bedrock can read it correctly.
+To start, the pack.mcmeta file gets replaced with a manifest.json file.
+These both work in a similar way, just uniquely depending on the edition.
+Once that has been done and configured, almost every single folder and file in your pack has to be renamed so that Minecraft Bedrock Edition can read it correctly.
+A similar process (except in reverse) takes place when you convert from Bedrock to Java.

-Unlike Java Edition, any pack made for Minecraft Bedrock will be able to work for every version.
-The only reason you'd need to update it after a new update comes out would be to create custom textures for all of the new additions.
+Unlike on Minecraft Java, any pack made for Bedrock Edition is able to work for (almost) every version.
+The only reason you'd need to update it after a new update comes out would be to add texturing and/or modifications to the game's new additions.

 Welcome to the Error List, a place where hopefully every single error is listed, and you can find a fix to whatever issue you’re experiencing?
 (Please feel free to contact me personally if your issue persists or if you can’t do anything about it :)